Humanities 115 - World Mythology » Winter 2024 » Test 1

 Civilization is a state of human existence in which people live together for mutual benefit.
 One civilization began in ancient Greece, was copied and improved by ancient Rome, and is the foundation of our own civilization.
 It is called:

-A. Human civilization
+A. Western civilization

 B. Middle Eastern civilization

-C. Western civilization
+C. Human civilization

 D. Greek civilization